 - Decreased Productivity

 - Increased Employee Turnover

 According to reinforcement theory, the employees are most likely to repeat their rewarding experience.

-Suppose one received a monetary benefit for high performance, he would repeat the same in future.
-Similarly, if he doesn’t receive the financial rewards in the future, it may decrease his performance.
+Suppose one employee received a bonus for high performance.
+After that, he would repeat the same in future.
+But, if he doesn’t receive financial rewards in the future, his performance may degrade.

-This theory aims to align the individual interests and goals with the organizational goals by using compensation.
+This theory aims to align individual interests and goals with organizational goals by using compensation.